Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

 You can additionally upload multiple textures in one message if you made an entire set of textures, such as wool or planks, and attach a comment to your submission by sending a text message with the texture.

-If you’re submitting a texture with a name that is present more than once in the vanilla files (such as `acacia.png`, which is both a sign texture and a boat texture), please hold for a bit after sending your message – the bot will ask you to clarify which texture you’re submitting.
-Choose the correct one by reacting to the bot message.
+If you’re submitting a texture with a name that is present more than once in the vanilla files (such as `jungle.png`, which is the name of a villager, sign, and boat texture), wait for a bit after sending your message.
+The bot will ask you to clarify which texture you’re submitting with a dropdown menu.

+If there are many textures with the same filename and you don't want to deal with the dropdown menus, you can also submit by texture ID (the numbers in front of the texture name in embeds or on the gallery).
+For instance, if your texture's filename is `307` or you include `[#307]` in your submission comment (with the square brackets and hashtag to prevent normal numbers in comments getting flagged), found textures will be overridden and texture 307 (dirt) will instead be submitted.

-## Crediting Co-authors
+## Crediting Contributions

-ANY reused part of an existing Faithful texture should be credited in your submission.
+Any and all reused parts of an existing Faithful texture should be credited in your submission (you can find who made a texture using the `/texture` command).
 Additionally, if you’ve collaborated with someone else while making the texture, credit the co-author(s) as well.
-Ping all co-authors in your submission comment for the bot to add them automatically.
-If you're simply tweaking an existing texture, start your submission description with a plus sign (+) to add all the previous co-authors to the texture automatically.

-Alternatively, you can find out exactly who made which texture by searching for it using the `/texture` command or by using our web app gallery.
-If you see plain text rather than a Discord ping in the `/texture` embed, this is a user who is no longer in the Discord server.
-To credit them, you can surround their name in curly brackets, so the bot can detect you're trying to add this user as a co-author.
+In the submission comment, simply surround each co-author's username in curly brackets, so the bot can detect them as a contributor.
 For example, "Fixed a false line.
 Credit to {Author} for the original texture." would credit Author.
+If you're simply tweaking an existing texture, prefix your submission description with a plus sign (+) to add all the previous co-authors to the texture automatically.

-This syntax also works for users who are in the server, but it's usually easier to just directly ping them (if credits for a texture are missing, you don’t need to worry about any of this).
+One thing to note about using curly brackets is that the name is based on the user's web app profile, not their Discord username.
+If these are different, or you don't want to go through the trouble of finding the correct username, you can alternatively ping the author in the comment to add them as well — both methods work in exactly the same way besides the former saving a ghost ping.
+If credits for a texture are missing, you don’t need to worry about any of this.

-You can delete your submission at any time by clicking the arrow icon below your submission, waiting for the bot to finish reacting, then click the trash bin icon.
-Additionally, if you ever want your texture removed from Faithful after it has passed voting and been added, message the Managers and they will remove your texture.
+You can delete your submission at any time by clicking the arrow icon below your submission, waiting for the bot to finish reacting, and reacting with the trash bin icon.
+Additionally, if you ever want your texture removed from Faithful after it has passed voting and been added, message a manager or council member and they will remove your texture.

 Finally, please know that by submitting a texture, you agree to allow:
 - The texture to be used in any public or development version of Faithful.